-- significant changes in the manner of use of the acquired assets or the strategy for overall business; and - significant negative industry or economic trends.
+- significant underperformance relative to expected historical or projected future operating results; - significant changes in the manner of use of the acquired assets or the strategy for overall business; and - significant negative industry or economic trends.

 The Bank recognizes an impairment loss whenever the carrying amount of an asset exceeds its recoverable amount.
 The recoverable amount used is the value in use.